ucsb-gradescope-tools/sample-python-unittest-autograder/README.md

 * `./grade.sh SAMPLE-SOLUTION-2`
 * etc.

+(When converting assignments from UCSB's submit.cs, you might adapt a "perfect" solution and a "flawed" solution from among previous student submissions, by looking at the grade assigned by submit.cs)

 In each case, look at the file `results.json` to see whether it reflects what you expect the resulting grade to be.

 ## Step 4: Create an `Autograder.zip` using the [link-gs-zip-with-repo](https://github.com/ucsb-gradescope-tools/link-gs-zip-with-repo) tool.